 The main takeaway for merchants is that accepting Alipay won't lead to any new chargebacks.
 Even without that benefit, adding Alipay to the list of accepted payment options would be worth it for merchants looking to expand their international customer base, but Alipay's liability and dispute resolution policies are quite reasonable on the merchant's side of things.

 Some merchants may have concerns that Alipay’s settlement process, which can potentially result in funds being returned to the buyer after the merchant has shipped their order, amounts to a “self-service” refund policy that disfavors merchants.
 Consider that an alternative to this would be the traditional chargeback process, where friendly fraudsters rarely encounter much difficulty in convincing issuing banks to escalate their phony dispute claims.

-Whether it’s because of their age, nationality, personal experience or some other factor, many of today’s consumers are forsaking plastic cards and choosing payment options that fit better with their lifestyle and finances.
+Many of today’s consumers are forsaking plastic cards and choosing payment options that fit better with their lifestyle and finances.
+Young people in particulat often prefer logging into online payment services such as Alipay instead of having to pull out their credit card and enter the information manually each time.
 While the dispute procedures on these platforms may become more complex as their adoption and usage increases, they can still have the positive side benefit of helping to reduce a merchant’s exposure to the negative consequences of credit card chargebacks.

 Is Alipay reversible?